Hymers College: Secondary education

-This detachment is the only one in the country to have 12 above-standard certificates for its annual inspections.
-The land on which the detachment is built is on a 99-year lease to the Ministry of Defence and receives no funding from the College.

 School associations

 The school is supported by a non-profit association, primarily run by parents and Old Hymerians, which host events and provide some funding for new facilities.

 Hymers College Association (HCA)

 The HCA is a forty-year-old organization, whose primary purpose is to raise funds for the support, expansion and development of the school.
 It runs a number of annual fundraising events, including a summer Garden Party, Christmas market, second hand uniform sales, and Junior School discos and plays.
 In September 2016 two other organisations, Friends of Hymers Music (FOHMS) and Supporters of Hymers College Sport (SOHCS), merged with the HCA to form one fundraising organisation.

 Items given to the school as a result of HCA funding include the fleet of three minibuses and outdoor play area in Hymers Hessle Mount and the Junior School, and the equipment in the Fitness Centre (located in the new Sports Centre, alongside the swimming pool).